kalogs-c/kablogs/content/posts/super-polymorphism-ts-dynamic-import.md

 ## Implementing the Interface

-Now let's jump to our API consumers, I'll start with PokeAPI because Pokemon is better than Digimon 😝
+I'll start with PokeAPI consumer because Pokémon is better than Digimon 😝

 ```ts
 /* src/DataSources/Pokemon.ts */